Why Your Daughter Needs a Mentor

 Who are mentors, and how do they help?

 GVP parents and students are very new to the U.S. and often need extra support at school.
 Mentors help students learn about school in the U.S., study, prepare and register for high school, get to school conferences, learn about possible careers, and learn more about their new community.
-We are very proud of the fact that 96% of GVP graduates who completed two years at our school and were matched with a mentor remain in school and continue their formal education.
+We are very proud of the fact that over 90% of GVP graduates who completed two years at our school and were matched with a mentor remain in school and continue their formal education.

 The mentors at GVP are volunteers and are not employed by Global Village Project (GVP).
 All mentors are required to complete and pass a criminal background check and go through child safety and protection training with our Community Engagement Manager.
 They receive ongoing support and monitoring from our Mentor Coordinator.